 This will build the frameworks for all three operating systems.
 You can delete the ones you don't need.

-Since version 3.0, AudioKit is distributed as a universal dynamic framework with no further dependencies on all supported platforms.
+AudioKit is distributed as a universal static framework with no further dependencies on all supported platforms.
 This makes it easy to integrate within your own projects.
 The installation instructions below cover both installing the compiled framework or compiling the framework from source:

 Installing using Package Mangers: Carthage, CocoaPods

-You can also use CocoaPods to install AudioKit.
+You can use CocoaPods to install AudioKit.
 In your project, update your Podfile:

 Installing Xcode Documentation

-Code completion, pop-ups, and sidebar information are automatically created in Xcode, but if you would like Apple-style API reference documentation, download the docset.
+Code completion, pop-ups, and sidebar information are automatically created in Xcode 9.